 - 1.7 When a statement or examples are given in this Ethical Standard to help clarify or illustrate a position in relation to particular circumstances, this is not intended to, and should not be interpreted as, indicating that in other circumstances the same position necessarily either is or is not intended.
 Whether the ethical outcomes of the overarching principles and supporting ethical provisions are met is always paramount and is a matter to be determined exercising professional judgment. - 1.8 Meeting the ethical outcomes of the overarching principles and supporting ethical provisions, and complying with the specific requirements, regarding integrity, objectivity and independence is a responsibility of both the firm and of individual partners and staff.
-The firm establishes policies and procedures, appropriate to the size and nature of the firm, to promote and monitor meeting the ethical outcomes of the overarching principles and supporting ethical provisions, and compliance with the specific requirements, by the firm, its partners and its staff.7. - 1.9 Supporting ethical provision A1.1 establishes that the senior management of the firm, and those with direct responsibility for the management of the firm's audit business, instil the necessary culture and behaviours throughout the firm to ensure that meeting the ethical outcomes of the overarching principles and supporting ethical provisions is paramount and overrides all commercial interests of the firm.
+The firm establishes policies and procedures, appropriate to the size and nature of the firm, to promote and monitor meeting the ethical outcomes of the overarching principles and supporting ethical provisions, and compliance with the specific requirements, by the firm, its partners and its staff.7 - 1.9 Supporting ethical provision A1.1 establishes that the senior management of the firm, and those with direct responsibility for the management of the firm's audit business, instil the necessary culture and behaviours throughout the firm to ensure that meeting the ethical outcomes of the overarching principles and supporting ethical provisions is paramount and overrides all commercial interests of the firm.
 The senior management of the firm influences the internal culture of the firm by its actions and by its example ('the tone at the top').
 Achieving a robust control environment requires that the senior management give clear, consistent and frequent messages, backed up by appropriate actions, which emphasise the importance of meeting the ethical outcomes of the overarching principles and supporting ethical provisions for audit by all parts of the firm, including those parts that are not involved in providing audit. - 1.10 The senior management of the firm, and those with direct responsibility for the management of the firm's audit business, shall establish appropriate policies, procedures and quality control and monitoring systems; dedicate appropriate resources and leadership to compliance with supporting ethical provision A1.1; and make appropriate arrangements with network firms to ensure compliance as necessary across the network.
-The firm shall ensure that such appropriate policies, procedures and quality control and monitoring systems are implemented and operated effectively. - 1.11 In order to promote a strong control environment, the firm establishes policies and procedures that include:
+The firm shall ensure that such appropriate policies, procedures and quality control and monitoring systems are implemented and operated effectively. - 1.11 In order to promote a strong control environment, the firm establishes policies and procedures that include: - (a) requirements for its partners and staff to report where applicable in relation to an entity relevant to an engagement by the firm: - family and other personal relationships involving such an entity; - financial interests in such an entity; - decisions to join such an entity.

 7 Monitoring of compliance with ethical requirements will often be performed as part of a broader quality control process.
-ISQC (Ireland) 1 (Revised XXX 2020) 'Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements' establishes requirements in relation to a firm's responsibilities for its system of quality control for audits.
+ISQC (Ireland) 1 (Revised November 2020) 'Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements' establishes requirements in relation to a firm's responsibilities for its system of quality control for audits.